Follow along with the video below to see how to install our site as a web app on your home screen.

 True.
 I never learnt why certain countries are female and other male.

-So I gather that some of them attended this gathering?
-Anyway ignorant clowns think that Arab countries that have monarchs as head of states will vanish if the monarchy vanishes.
+So I gather that some of them attended this gathering?:lol: Anyway ignorant clowns think that Arab countries that have monarchs as head of states will vanish if the monarchy vanishes.
 That's nonsense.
-We don't or at least I don't pledge allegiance to royal families but to the country.
-Besides monarchy or not if he or she is good monarch or president/prime minister it does not matter.
-Jordan has a healthy political climate and the monarch will loose all if not most powers eventually and become a fully constitutional monarch like monarchs in most European states.
+We don't or at least I don't pledge allegiance to Royal families but to the country.
+Besides monarch or not if he or she is good it does not matter.

 May Allah (swt) bless the Jordanian people and Jordan.